VoidWalkerAI/cavecode-protocol/tools/scaffold/README.md

 # CaveCode Scaffold — New Card Generator

 This tool prints a ready-to-edit CaveCode card to stdout.
+It outputs a valid CaveCode v1.0 card containing all required blocks.

 Usage: